localstack/snowflake-docs/content/en/user-guide/tasks/index.md

 ### Resume a Task

-To resume a task, use the `ALTER TASK` statement.
+To start or resume a task, use the `ALTER TASK` statement.
 The following example demonstrates how to resume the `test_task` task.

 ```sql
 ALTER TASK test_task RESUME;